 Hair Loss Clinic - Commonly, laser therapy options for in-clinic hair loss treatments consist of visiting your local hair loss clinic 2-3 times per week for up to 12 months to sit underneath a dome that administers light into the scalp to help strengthen and stimulate hair growth.
-Each treatment takes about 30-40 minutes per session and at the end of the programme, you can then purchase a maintenance plan annually to maintain the desired results or you can purchase one of their laser caps or laser combs.
+Each treatment takes about 30-40 minutes per session and at the end of the programme, you can then purchase a maintenance plan annually to maintain the desired results or you can purchase one of their laser caps or combs.
 The biggest problems with in-clinic treatments are the cost, the inconvenience and the laser machines are outdated and inferior compared with todays at home laser devices.

-At Home Treatments - With the development of new technology, the hair loss clinic laser machines are now becoming extinct.
+At Home Products - With the development of new technology, the hair loss clinic laser machines are now becoming extinct.
 A more convenient and preferred approach to treating hair loss has now been introduced into the marketplace.
 It is now possible to purchase and at-home low level laser therapy device that is more powerful, has more lasers, is more convenient and affordable whilst providing better coverage.